The Unraveling of PUPTheBand

 The Unraveling of PUPTheBand (stylized in all caps) is the fourth album by Canadian punk rock band PUP, released on April 1, 2022, through Rise Records and Little Dipper, the band's personal label.
-The album will be accompanied by the Canadian, American, and European tour PUP Returns.
+The album was accompanied by the Canadian, American, and European tour PUP Returns.
 The album's cover artwork was illustrated by Jordan Speer.

 Background

-PUP released their third studio album, Morbid Stuff on April 5, 2019 via Little Dipper and Rise Records.
+PUP released their third studio album, Morbid Stuff on April 5, 2019, via Little Dipper and Rise Records.
 During the COVID-19 pandemic, all scheduled events were interrupted, and the band released the EP This Place Sucks Ass on October 23, 2020.

 Single "Waiting/Kill Something" was released on November 9, 2021, with "Waiting" set to be the seventh track on the album.
 The band announced The Unraveling of PUPTheBand alongside the single release of "Robot Writes a Love Song" on January 18, 2022.
 "Matilda" was released on March 1, 2022, one month before the album release.
-The album's fourth single, "Totally Fine", was released on March 22, 2022 along with a music video which showcases the band being put on trial.
+The album's fourth single, "Totally Fine", was released on March 22, 2022, along with a music video which showcases the band being put on trial.

-Their first show since the start of the pandemic took place on March 23, 2022 in Toronto.
+Their first show since the start of the pandemic took place on March 23, 2022, in Toronto.

 The album was longlisted for the 2022 Polaris Music Prize.

+Reception

+The Unraveling of PUPTheBand was met with "universal acclaim" from music critics according to Metacritic.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, The Unraveling of PUPTheBand has an average score of 83 based on 11 reviews.